Board of Directors

 They are part of the founding breeders of TMGR and both have held the office of president.
 Although they say they are getting “older”, they will always have those “little eared goats” on their ranch....it’s what keeps them young.

-Sarah has been breeding mini-nubians and mini-lamanchas for 3 years.
-Last year she decided to focus solely on mini-lamanchas.
+Sarah has been breeding mini-nubians and mini-lamanchas since 2014.
+She has since decided to focus solely on mini-lamanchas.
 She and her family run a small farm, Wild Oat Hollow in Penngrove, CA.

 Sarah raises mini-manchas, fiber sheep and chickens, although her goats are the true farm favorite.